shopware/docs/guides/plugins/plugins/testing/jest-admin.md

     // ...more tests
 });
 ```
+{% endcode %}

+You see, you are able to write the test the same way you're used to, writing Jest unit tests in general.

 ## Write tests for components

-After setting up your component test you need to write your tests.
+After setting up your component test, you need to write your tests.
 A good way to write them is to test input and output.
 The most common tests are:

 * set Vue Props and check if component looks correctly
 * interact with the DOM and check if the desired behaviour is happening

+However, when it comes to writing component tests for Shopware's administration, there are some further steps to go.
+We will take a look at them in the following paragraphs.

 ## Setup for testing Vue components

-We are using the [Vue Test Utils](https://vue-test-utils.vuejs.org/) for easier testing of Vue components.
+We are using the [Vue Test Utils](https://vue-test-utils.vuejs.org) for easier testing of Vue components.
 If you don't have experience with testing Vue components it is useful to read some basic guides on this topic.
 The main part of testing components is similar in Shopware 6.

 However, there are some important differences.
 We can't test components that easily like in other Vue projects because we are supporting template inheritance and extendability for third party developers.
 This causes overhead which we need to bear in mind.